things to know before working on a cruise ship

 This list was compiled from my own experience and those of other past and present crew members.
 When I reached out for what crew wished they knew before their first contract there were a lot of responses.
 Hope you enjoy and that it helps you prepare for your time at sea!

-*Disclosure: All views are my own and do not necessarily represent those of my employer.*
+*Disclosure: All views are my own and do not necessarily represent those of my employer, previous employer, or husbands employer.*

-#1 Thing to Know Before Working on a Cruise Ship:
+10 Things to Know Before Working on a Cruise Ship

 There Are a Lot of Rules…

 From rules about protocol onboard the ship to rules about your uniform (and never have wet hair in public – if my hair is in a tight bun assume I didn’t have time to blow dry!) to knowing the rules of your specific job – that’s a lot to remember.
-Add to that the public health and Coast Guard rules and requirements there is even more to keep track of.
+Add to that the public health and Coast Guard rules and requirements and it’s a lot.

 While on the ship during wet-dock one time my friend and I went to a passenger bar (that wasn’t getting worked on so we weren’t in anyone’s way), sat on a bar stool, super not in uniform (hence the PJ pants), no name tag, with wet hair, while wearing a hat and sunglasses indoors, and looked at our phones.
 It might have even been past the normal curfew just for effect.
 We are so rebellious.